 Cathedral Park might seem like a forgotten space sandwiched between cathedral and carpark, but watch this space as we work to transform the park into a fascinating place of history and cultural enrichment and where we bring the stories of the past to life.

 The burial ground was closed after public agitation in 1884, and it fell into decline.
-During the 1950s, City Of Newcastle pushed for the establishment of a park in the cemetery, but it was not until the 1960s that the trustees of Christ Church agreed.
-In 1966, a special Act of parliament was passed - Christ Church Cemetery Act 1966 - permitting the council to acquire the land for the purposes of a public park.
+During the 1950s, City of Newcastle (CN) pushed for the establishment of a park in the cemetery, but it was not until the 1960s that the trustees of Christ Church agreed.
+In 1966, a special Act of parliament was passed - Christ Church Cemetery Act 1966 - permitting CN to acquire the land for the purposes of a public park.

 A comprehensive survey of the cemetery was undertaken, including a photographic record, plan of burials, and a list of headstone inscriptions.
-The council then implemented a design for the park moving 84 headstones to the the eastern side of the park.
+CN then implemented a design for the park moving 84 headstones to the eastern side of the park.
 The monuments deemed to be beyond repair were taken elsewhere and used in landscaping across Newcastle.

 The burial plan is available in a digitised format below, together with a list of burials and headstone inscriptions.

 - 1966 Burial Plan overlaid onto the modern survey of the park